CodeYourFuture/syllabus-archive/react/libraries.md

 - Compare code across libraries - [TodoMVC](http://todomvc.com/)

-In this course we will be using React by Facebook.
+In this module we will be using React by Facebook.